interledger/paymentpointers.org/index.md

 Payment Pointers start with a `$` character to distinguish them from other identifiers and make it obvious that they are related to payments.
 To convert a Payment Pointer to a URL the `$` is replaced with the standard prefix of a secure URL, `https://`.

-To accommodate short and easy to transcribe Payment Pointers some additional transformations are applied if the pointer has no path.
-If path of the transformed URL is empty or equal to `/` it is given the path `/.well-known/pay`.
-This accommodates the use case of origins that wish to host payment initiation services using a domain that also hosts other services (such as a website).

-Payment Pointers don't contain query strings or fragments, however payment initiation services MAY define standard parameters that can be used by a client when connecting to the payment initiation service endpoint.
+Payment Pointers don't contain query strings or fragments, however [Open Payments](https://openpayments.dev) MAY define standard parameters that can be used by a client when connecting to an [Open Payments](https://openpayments.dev) service endpoint.

 [More details...](/syntax-resolution)

 ### Flow

-When making or a receiving a payment, a user passes a Payment Pointer to the counter-party who resolves the corresponding URL and connects to the payment initiation service at that location.
-The counter-party discovers which payment methods are supported by the payment initiation service through Content-Type negotiation and then initiates the payment interacting with the user as required.
+When making or a receiving a payment, a user passes a Payment Pointer to the counter-party who resolves the corresponding URL.

+For most use cases the counter-party will extract the origin from the URL and append the path `/.well-known/open-payments` to form the URL of the [Open Payments](https://openpayments.dev) server meta-data endpoint.

+To avoid unnecessary network requests when doing [Web Monetization](https://webmonetization.org) the client skips this step and uses the Payment Pointer URL as the Web Monetization endpoint.

 [More details...](/flow)